 With an original setting (for video games at least) in Norse mythology, Valkyrie Profile also has an original combat system.
 Alternating turns, as the entire party shares one turn and able to attack, defend as well as other statuses, simultaneously.
 Enemies, however are given their own turn and do not combine attacks with one another.
 To streamline the one turn, team-based attacks, each character is assigned one of four buttons.
-It's an intuitive system that really works to differentiate Valkyrie Profile from other PS1 RPGs and as the system grows throughout the playthrough, it becomes deeper and deeper.
+It's an intuitive system that really works to differentiate Valkyrie Profile from other RPGs on the PS1 and as the system grows throughout the playthrough, it becomes deeper and deeper.
 The game is good at slowly building up the system as you progress, never feeling overwhelming, and combined with the wonderful story, Valkyrie Profile gives weight to progression.

-Grandia is another PS1 RPG that moves away from the traditional turn-based style of so many others.
+Grandia is another PlayStation role-playing game that moves away from the traditional turn-based style of so many others.
 Grandia's battles play out on a 3D battlefield where free movement in between choosing your actions is possible.
 Grandia is still "turn-based" when deciding your action, but because your character positioning is what determines not only your attacking success and choices, but also of the enemies, there is more strategy in the free movement.
 Despite existing on a three-dimensional battlefield, Grandia's graphics are sprite-based, played from an isometric-like perspective (not quite top-down).
 Another way in which Grandia was ahead of its time was that there were several characters that have voice actors, a rarity for not only PS1 RPGs, but the PS1 in general.